Aetherinox/obsidian-dataview-snippets/Snippets/Bad Links 1/README.md

 <br />

-This snippet supports `Frontmatter` values for the page names.
+This snippet supports `Frontmatter` values for page names.
 For more information on this, view the customization section: [Page Titles / Frontmatter Support](#page-titles--frontmatter-support).

 <br />